It pays to be a member of Nevada's skilled workforce. Literally.

 Electrician apprentice Mark Gallegos says a state-of-the-art education was a big part of his decision to join the apprenticeship program, and so was the sense of brotherhood.

-HVAC apprentice Josh Dark came to the Plumbers and Pipefitters Local 350 apprenticeship program with a background in residential work, but wanted to take his career further and learn commercial HVAC.
+HVAC apprentice Josh Dark came to the Plumbers and Pipefitters Local 350 apprenticeship program with a background in residential HVAC, but wanted to take his career farther.